-A court judgment is a legal order that makes a person or organization liable for an amount of money.
+A court judgement is a legal order that makes a person or organization liable for an amount of money.
 If someone feels they are owed money by another party, they have the option to commence legal proceedings in an attempt to recover the amount outstanding.

 This process typically involves the services of a solicitor.
 The solicitor will begin by preparing a Statement of Claim.
-In these proceedings the party that is commencing the legal action is known as the plaintiff or claimant.
+In these proceedings, the party that is commencing the legal action is known as the plaintiff or claimant.
 The party being sued is known as the defendant.

 A Statement of Claim will outline the case and what the defendant may do to resolve the matter.
-Typically a Statement of Claim will give a 28 day period for the defendant to either file a defence or settle the matter with the Plaintiff.
+Typically, a Statement of Claim will give a 28 day period for the defendant to either file a defence or settle the matter with the Plaintiff.
 This process does vary slightly from State to State.

-A court action is recorded on a credit file for five years, however the limitations period under the act is twelve years.
+A court action is recorded on a credit file for five years.
+However, the limitations period under the act is twelve years.
 It’s also worth mentioning that the credit reporting agencies gain this information from the public records that the courts produce and not from the plaintiff or solicitor.